facil-io/cstl/CONTRIBUTING.md

 * Feature classification (e.g., core types that require memory allocation are in the 100-199 range while new type templates are placed in the 200-299 range).
 This numbering ensures that modules are added in the correct sequence and can manage their dependencies efficiently.

+These are the current numbering ranges:

+* 000-099: core features, ordered by priority and dependency.
+This may also include non-core helpers and parsers that require no memory allocation.

+* 100-198: non-template / core types and building blocks.
+This may also include parsers that require memory allocations.

+* 200-298: template types – types that can be customized using macros, such as hash maps and dynamic arrays.

+* 300-398: cryptography and cryptographic tools - these should be considered as fallback elements when a cryptography library is missing.

+* 400-498: server, web and IO, such as HTTP, WebSockets, communication protocols, etc'.

+* 500: FIOBJ soft types.

+* 501-598: to be decided.

+* 600-698: to be decided.

+* 700: cleanup.

+* 900-998: tests.

-* Please remember to add your module to both the `include.h` and `000 dependencies.h` header files, so people can access it.
+Please remember to add your module to both the `include.h` and `000 dependencies.h` header files, so people can access it.

+Please write tests to test your module.
+See the `902 empty module tests.h` boilerplate.

 ### Community Guideline - Play Nice